emalgorithm/structured-neural-summarization-replication/README.md

 In order for the command to be successful, it is necessary to have a directory _corpus/r252-corpus-features_ with the protos of the corpus.
 Optionally, it is possible to downloaded the extracted dataset at https://drive.google.com/file/d/14k4AgOVws4_TfPtDGefXzPn3x2Ph083h/view?usp=sharing.
-After putting the downloaded file under the _data/_ directory, it is possible to train and evaluate the model.
+After putting the downloaded file under the _data/_ directory (which needs to be created), it is possible to train and evaluate the model.

 ## Running the Models
 In order to train a model and evaluate a model, run: